AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 The rest of the group goes to speak with Anya.
 Thrast gains the respect of Anya through a strong handshake.
 Anya has tattoos.
 She reveals that Ilena had done her a favor in the past and that is why Anya works for Ilena.

 We arrive at Shamal, there is no skyport so we have to land a bit outside of town along a road.
 We get off the skyship.
-There is a walled city with a gate that has a line of people being checked by guards.
+There is a walled city with a gate that has a line of people and camels being checked by guards.
 Ilena gives the guards a slip of paper and they let us through.
 It’s late.
 Ilena takes us to the Jeweled Crab (inn) for the night.
 We sleep.

 When we wake up Ilena is gone, but Steve and Anya are eating breakfast.
 We join them.
 We buy some potions.
 Ilena meets up with us again.

 We go to see Ilena’s contact.
 We go to sit in a booth and a person appears next to Ilena that looks like her.
-It’s her sister.
-Perjeon is compelled to produce the map that he took from his father’s records.
+It’s her sister, Natalia.
+Perjeon is threatened by Ilena and forced to produce the map that he took from his father’s records.
 Ilena’s sister has an overlay that matches with the map that tells us where the shipwreck and the temple is located.
-Natalia is Ilena’s sister’s name.
-Perjeon apologizes to Ilena and Natalia.
+Perjeon apologizes to Ilena and Natalia for what happened with the cannon in the past.
+Natalia forgives him, but Ilena is not ready to  her anger towards him.
 We go to the boat that Ilena has booked passage on.

 %%